itscodenation/curriculum-15-16/units/2-HTML1/sessions/1-BasicTags/README.md

  HTML pages are made of of tags.
 Every opening tag has a closing tag.

- FILO (First In Last Out) is a term used to describe how tags can fall inside of other tage. (reference the analogy with parenthesis in math class).
+ FILO (First In Last Out) is a term used to describe how tags can fall inside of other tags. (reference the analogy with parenthesis in math class).

 ### Guided Practice (“We Do”)
 #####Slide 8